Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Trimodal Person Identification

 \subsection{Modality-Specific Pathways}

 Each modality undergoes two main transformations, consisting of a fully connected block and a self-attention Block.
 Let $SA_\text{face}$ be the face pathway self-attention.
-Then, for the face modality, we can write:
+Then, for the face modality, we have:

 where $\mathbf{x}^{(\text{face})}\!\in \mathbb{R}^{512}$ is the output of two dense layers, and $c^{(\text{face})}\!\in(0,1)$ is a scalar confidence value obtained via a small feed-forward head and a Sigmoid $\sigma(\cdot)$ function.
 This design allows the network to both refine face features and dynamically estimate their reliability, facilitating confidence-weighted fusion in subsequent modules.
-Moreover, $\mathbf{p}^{(\text{face})}\in\mathbb{R}^{K}$ (with $K$ the number of classes) is the vector of unnormalised scores before softmax or logits produced by the face-specific classifier.
-Analogous expressions hold for other modalities.
+Moreover, $\mathbf{p}^{(\text{face})}\in\mathbb{R}^{K}$ (with $K$ the number of classes) is logit vector produced by the face-specific classifier head.
+Analogous expressions hold for motion- and voice-specific pathways.